-Many decades ago, when I was first starting out as a commissioned salesman, I had a very good customer, Richie.
+Many decades ago, when I was first starting out as a commissioned salesman, I had a very good customer, who went by the name of Richie.

 Richie would flirt with buying expensive items.
 He’d casually ask about something new.
-He’d act disinterested one time then try it on another.
-Another time he would spend examining and feigning he wasn’t really interested.
+He’d act disinterested one time then try it on another time.
+On a different day, he would spend time examining an item but feigning he wasn’t really interested.

 Unfortunately, he didn’t always come in when the store was empty; when I could give him exclusive one-on-one service.

 That meant I had to juggle his need for service with the demands of a busy Saturday and a store full of shoppers.
 I sped from one customer to another.

 Your speed of service has to increase with an increase in shoppers.